tookhan1/Power-BI-Dashboard/README.md

 # POWER BI Projects

-Here is what my dashboard will demonstrate
+## Here is what my dashboard will demonstrate:

 * Create dynamic dashboards
 * Learn to gather data sets and use query